The countdown to the Galway Christmas Market 2022 has begun!

 - Santa’s postbox

-One of the more popular features of the Christmas markets in Galway was the Eyre Square beer tent.
-However, in recent years (basing this on experience) it had gone to the dogs and felt more like a kids disco.
+One of the more popular features of the Christmas markets in Galway is the Eyre Square beer tent.

 Are the Galway Christmas Markets worth visiting?